 Before we dive into the exercises, let’s talk about what you will need.

-Before beginning your exercise, it’s important to ensure you have the proper equipment and space required.
 One of the best parts about stretches is that your routine is completely customizable.

 You could take just a handful of these stretches to alleviate any muscle or joint pain and stiffness, or you can do all seven and incorporate them at the end of your existing workout or daily routine.
 These exercises are entirely within your control, and whatever suits your needs best will serve you and your health in the long run!